Darkle/MarkSearch/README.md

   - #### Desktop App:

     - When MarkSearch runs for the first time, it will open the MarkSearch search page automatically in your browser.
-From this page you can search MarkSearch and all add web sites to MarkSearch.
+From this page you can search MarkSearch and all add websites to MarkSearch.

     - ##### Search:

-      - If you havent already bookmarked the MarkSearch search page, you can open it by right-clicking the MarkSearch icon in the system tray (or left-clicking the MarkSearch icon in the menu bar if you're on MacOS), then click on "Search".
+      - If you haven't already bookmarked the MarkSearch search page, you can open it by right-clicking the MarkSearch icon in the system tray (or left-clicking the MarkSearch icon in the menu bar if you're on MacOS), then click on "Search".
 This will open the MarkSearch search page in your browser.

       - Note: you can also open the MarkSearch search page by using the browser extension right-click menu as seen here: